This one to three-day itinerary suggests some of the best eats of the Bay of Islands.

 Afternoon

 Once you’ve worked up an appetite, plan to treat yourself to a true taste of this bountiful region with a decadent experience at one of its jewels.
 You'll need to book in advance, but highly recommended is a wine tasting experience at The Landing.
 Set on 1000 acres of gorgeous rolling landscape on its very own historically important peninsula, this winery and resort is something to behold.
 You will be embraced with world-class hospitality on a guided tour of the winery and barrel room, and a tasting of their handcrafted wines.
 Generous shared platters of locally sourced goodness freshly prepared by the onsite chef complete this unforgettable visit to one of the region’s best.
-The full Cellar Door Experience includes guided tours and a private boat transfer otherwise you’ll want to get on the road a little earlier as the drive to Purerua Penninsula takes a little over an hour.
+The full Cellar Door Experience includes guided tours and a private boat transfer otherwise you’ll want to get on the road a little earlier as the drive to Purerua Peninsula takes a little over an hour.

 Alternatively, book a leisurely lunch at Sage Restaurant at Paroa Bay Winery.
 Arriving at estate will have you breathing in clean air and admiring the 144 island views beyond.
 The warm, inviting, and impeccably styled Sage Restaurant sets the scene for a meal to remember.
 Serious about sustainability and showcasing local flavours, you can choose from an extensively curated menu where the freshest kai moana (seafood) and seasonal produce is attentively presented.
 Let your knowledgeable hosts guide your wine matches and enjoy some from their own cellar door.
 Your body and mind will be nourished with this truly Northland experience.